We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

 Omega-3 is a type of fat present in food.
-It is also found in the human body — most commonly in the retina, brain, and sperm cells — as part of the membrane surrounding cells.
+It is also present in the human body — most commonly in the retina, brain, and sperm cells — as part of the membrane surrounding cells.
 Omega-3s have extensive roles in the body’s immune, endocrine, cardiovascular, and pulmonary systems.

-There are different types of omega-3, including:
+There are different types of omega-3s, including:

 • Eicosapentaenoic acid (EPA): Known as a long-chain omega-3, EPA comes from oily fish and seafood, including salmon, sardines, and mackerel.